You can get an unlimited data plan from £15/month, allowing you to download as much as you like. Compare the UK’s best unlimited data SIM cards.

 Best Unlimited Data Plans

-In the UK, there are currently fourteen mobile networks that offer an unlimited data plan.
+In the UK, there are currently fifteen mobile networks that offer an unlimited data plan.

 The following table shows the cheapest unlimited data plans that are currently available on each network: